 In our culture today it is easy to fall into the trap of treating Christianity somewhat like a sport.
 Certain outward behaviors and acknowledgement of certain things indicate we are a Christian; they are our ‘uniform’.
 The differences between the things we believe, place us in different ‘teams’ of Christians.
 Unfortunately, this ‘sport’ of Christianity has lots of players modifying or ignoring the ‘rules’.
 In spite of sincerity, we can succumb to the temptation of creating our own definition of who is a player and how the sport is played.

 But what constitutes being a Christian?
 Is it as simple as acknowledging that Jesus is Lord, confessing we are a sinner and adopting certain behaviors (like putting on a uniform)?
 Mentally, most of us would say there’s a lot more to it than that.
 But what is the actual testimony of our lives, thoughts, attitudes and actions.
 What does God say about it?

-In the book of Revelation (3:15-17) is the Lord’s admonition to the Church of Laodicea.
+Yesterday we concluded with the Lord’s admonition to the Church of Laodicea.
 They thought they were rich but in reality they were “wretched, pitiful, poor, blind and naked.”
 They were lukewarm – neither cold nor hot.
 The Lord also speaks to the Church of Ephesus.
 They are commended for doing many things right, but then the Lord says this,

 “ 4‘But I have this against you, that you have left your first love.
 5‘Therefore remember from where you have fallen, and repent and do the deeds you did at first; or else I am coming to you and will remove your lampstand out of its place–unless you repent.”
 (Revelation 2:4-5)